infinum/dotnet-handbook/Data storage/Caching.md

 Caching allows you to store objects in memory that require extensive resources to create.
-An application can increase performance by storing in memory data that is accessed frequently and that requires significant processing time to create.
+An application can increase performance by storing in-memory data that is accessed frequently and requires significant processing time to create.
 Caching offers powerful features that allow you to customize how items are cached and how long they are cached.

 Advantages: